kurogai/100-redteam-projects/Projects/12_Port_scanner_with_OS_fingerprint_using_TTL/README.md

-# Scanner_with_OS
+# Port scanner with OS fingerprint using TTL (Time To Live)

-It's a Port scanner with OS fingerprint using TTL built using Python and scapy.
+It's a Port scanner built using Python and Scapy.

 ## :information_source: Technologies used